opmap/opmap.github.io/menu/survey.md

 * Omnivore: Everybody can eat whatever they like.
 * None of the options

 On the next page, arguments that are *logically consistent* with the selected option are presented and the participant can indicate for each if (s)he agrees, rejects or is indifferent/has no information about the statement.
 The last option is the catch-all case where the full set of statements is presented.
-In case of some of the options, it is possible to give logically inconsistent opinions (for example if a participant agrees that meat consumption should be reduced as much as possible but disagrees that the consumption of animal products should be restriced.)
+In case of some of the options, it is possible to give logically inconsistent opinions (for example if a participant agrees that meat consumption should be reduced as much as possible but disagrees that the consumption of animal products should be restricted.)
 These are not considered on the map.

 ## Next Step